kennguyen01/kennguyen01.github.io/_posts/programming/2020/2020-09-29-jekyll-flashcards-generator.md

 The most difficult aspect for me was working on a simple test for each deck of cards.
 I have the terms inside an object and need to loop through them as the test continues.
 But at the same time, the loop needs to stop and wait for user to selects whether the answer was correct or not.
 I did some research and it turned out `async` and `await` are the keywords here.

 I've never worked with async before.
 I spent quite a bit of time figuring out how to resolve the `Promise` so the loop does not get stuck on the first term.
 After I understand how the promises are consumed, it was a great feeling.

-Here is the link to the project: [Jekyll Flashcards](https://raisingexceptions.com/jekyll-flashcards/)